Hit While Biking Against the Flow of Traffic

 - Bottom Line: California law requires that a bicyclist riding on a roadway ride in the same direction as the flow of traffic.
 But a bicyclist riding in a crosswalk or on the sidewalk is not required to ride with the flow of traffic.

-Don't let the insurance adjuster get away with misrepresenting the law to support their liability position and to justify their low ball settlement offer to you.
-Protect your right to compensation by getting the advice of an experienced bike accident lawyer.
+Do not let the insurance adjuster take advantage of you by misrepresenting the law to support their liability position and to justify a low ball settlement offer.
+They want a discount on what they owe you.
+No discount!
+Protect your right to full compensation by getting the advice of an experienced bike accident lawyer.